-With iOS 12, Apple mainly concentrated on giving mobile device management (MDM) solutions better control while also fortifying device security.
+With iOS 12, Apple mainly concentrated on giving mobile device management (MDM) solutions or iPhone/iPad management solutions better control while also fortifying device security.
 A few features like improved control of managed contacts have enhanced the workflow present in iOS 11 for securing data on BYOD devices.
 Features like remotely turning Bluetooth on or off give organizations more control over devices.
 Features like password sharing between corporate devices in close proximity can now be controlled by MDM solutions.
 In this new OS, Apple also distrusted certificates issued by the certificate authorities Symantec and Ferderal Common Policy.
 If you're using these certificates and plan to manage iOS 12 or Mojave devices, here's what you can do.

 Mobile Device Manager Plus is compatible with all the features released with Apple's iOS 12.
 Here's a breakdown of the updates:

 Until iOS 12, admins could only prevent unmanaged apps from accessing managed data like documents, media, and contacts.
 With the release of iOS 12, admins have additional control over Managed Contacts.
 Admins can choose to allow access to these contacts using unmanaged contacts and also allow the managed apps to store these contacts in unmanaged accounts.

 Once devices are updated to iOS 12, the Restrictions settings will be replaced by Screen Time, which has all the existing restrictions along with a few more enhancements.
 It gives users informations about their phone usage habits, including the most used apps and the apps that send the most notifications.
 Users can choose to restrict the use of some apps during certain hours.
 Admins can restrict users from using Screen Time.